dynamsoft-docs/license-server-docs/about/terms.md

 > Applicable to desktop/server/embedded applications.
 For example: *DynamsoftBarcodeReader.exe*.

-In the HandShake Details page, the Validation Field is configured as "Binding Information".
+In the Project Details page, the Validation Field can be configured in "Optional Security Settings".

 ### Session Password

-Session Password is another way to protect the license configured in a Handshake Code.
-Unlike the Validation Field, which essentially validates application characteristics, the Session Password is a simpler, more flexible string used to authenticate the connection to the DLS itself.
+Session Password is another way to protect the the license items configured to a project.
+Unlike the Validation Field that validates static application characteristics, the Session Password is a simpler, more flexible string used to authenticate the connection to the DLS itself.

+In the Project Details page, the Session Password can be configured in "Optional Security Settings".

 > When you change the Session Password, the License Key will be updated to reflect the change.